Menu

 He teaches beginning and intermediate fiction, and his published work ranges from 500 to 22,000 words, with appearances on CBC and McSweeney’s Internet Tendency.
 He has also served on the boards of the Vancouver Fringe Festival and PuSh International Performing Arts Festival.

-Cadence Mandybura, Secretary
+Secretary

 Cadence Mandybura is a writer and editor who joined the Federation of BC Writers in 2016, shortly after moving to BC from Alberta.
-She volunteered with the Federation’s 2022 Summit, then took the helm of WordWorks magazine for four issues between 2022–23 and helped launch the Federation’s Roots to Branches anthology series.
+She volunteered at the Federation’s 2022 Summit, then took the helm of WordWorks magazine for four issues between 2022–23 and helped launch the Federation’s Roots to Branches anthology series.

 Cadence’s speculative fiction has appeared in Metaphorosis, Pulp Literature, and Tales & Feathers, among others.
 She is a graduate of the Writer’s Studio at Simon Fraser University and a past associate producer for the fiction anthology podcast The Truth.